 Are there research opportunities for students choosing Spokane as their Foundations site?

-Can I complete the UW SOM the Underserved, Indian, Global or Native Health Pathways at the Spokane WWAMI site?
+Can I complete the UWSOM Underserved, Indian, Global, LGBTQ or Native Health Pathways at the Spokane WWAMI site?

 Yes.
-The Pathways are structured so that all of the WWAMI regional students can complete all of the required Pathway modules.
-Electives, outside experiences and scholarship (research) can all contribute to Pathway completion.
-Contact the Pathway director for more information.
+The Pathways are structured so that WWAMI regional students can complete all of the required Pathway modules.
+Some Pathways are easier to complete in Spokane than others.
+Electives, outside experiences, and research can all contribute to Pathway completion.
+Contact the Pathway Director for more information.

 I am interested in Rural Medicine.
-Is there support in Spokane for RUOP students?
+Is there support in Spokane for students like me?

 Yes.
-As a matter of fact, Spokane is a great location for you to choose for your Foundation Phase as John McCarthy, UW Assistant Clinical Dean for Eastern Washington is based in Spokane and is poised to help you navigate rural clinical opportunities across Eastern Washington as well as, the entire WWAMI region.
+As a matter of fact, Spokane is a great location for you to choose as your Foundation site, especially if you are committing to TRUST.
+What could be more authentic than learning in a smaller community?
+Additionally, the UW Assistant Clinical Dean for Eastern Washington is based in Spokane and is poised to help students navigate rural clinical opportunities across Eastern Washington and the entire WWAMI region.

 Speak to a Student

 If you would like to speak to a student who spent their first year in Spokane, we have several students who have volunteered and would be happy to answer your specific questions.
 Please

 contact us and we will put you in touch with them.